 The planned constellation will be huge, consisting of nearly 12,000 satellites when completed.
 For comparison, in 2019, there were only about 1957 functional satellites in orbit around Earth in total.
 Therefore, the SpaceX constellation would increase the number of active satellites in orbit sevenfold.

 These satellites will be in orbits at altitudes between 340 km and 1,300 km and will eventually be interconnected using lasers (the first generation will not yet utilize lasers) and their signal will cover the entire Earth surface in the Ku (12–18 GHz), Ka (26.5–40 GHz) and V (40–75 GHz) bands.

 The V and Ku bands will be used by the network’s users, while the V and Ka bands will be used to connect to gateways and for tracking, telemetry and control purposes.
 The 7,518 satellites located in very low Earth orbit will use V-band for all purposes.
 Here is a breakdown of the specific frequency bands used by Starlink:

 Satellites will communicate either directly with user terminals (see the section below) or with gateways, which will be typically located near major Internet nodes.
-SpaceX is currently authorized to operate the first six gateways that will be located in different places around the US:
+As of November 2019, SpaceX was authorized to operate six Ku gateways located in different places around the US:

 These test gateways will operate in Ku band and SpaceX will use them “to deliver broadband data between the first-generation satellites of its NGSO system and terrestrial Internet exchange points”.
 Reddit user daedalus_j managed to photogragh these antennas near North Bend.
 They are located next to Level 3 Communications, a Tier 1 network.